 - Saturday: Explore, spend time with host family

 Where do students live?

 Students stay with host families who live in different neighborhoods throughout Los Angeles.
 Typically, two students are placed with each family.
-Some families are located within walking distance, but most require a 15- to 50-minute public transportation commute to and from the Los Angeles Regional Center, where students take classes.
-In some cases, host families live farther away from the center, but past participants say that the loving families make the extra commute worth it.
+Some families are located within walking distance, but most require a 15- to 50-minute public transportation commute to and from the Los Angeles Regional Site, where students take classes.
+In some cases, host families live farther away from the regional site, but past participants say that the loving families make the extra commute worth it.
 Students indicate on their application if there is a preference for living with members of a particular cultural group, and although we consider that preference, we cannot guarantee it.

 How safe is it to live in Los Angeles?

 Unfortunately, the common perception of Los Angeles is of a wasteland of poverty, gangs, and crime.
 But L.A.
 Term alumni disagree with this unfair stereotype.
 In fact, they found their communities to be welcoming and friendly.
 Safety is nevertheless an issue of importance to the L.A.
 Term staff.
 All students participate in a mandatory safety training session and a Rape Aggression Defense course early in the semester that emphasizes the importance of using common sense.